Postnatal Screening and Immunizations

 Postnatal screenings

-- Newborn metabolic screening: Illinois requires that all newborn babies be tested for certain rare diseases.
-These are all inherited diseases and some can cause brain damage if not treated in the first few weeks of life.
-We'll give you a pamphlet from the state that explains in detail the broad classes of metabolic diseases covered in the testing.
+- Newborn metabolic screening: Illinois requires that all newborns be tested for certain rare diseases.
+These are all inherited diseases and some can cause brain damage if they are not treated in the first few weeks of life.
+We'll give you a pamphlet that explains the groups of metabolic diseases we test for.

-- Newborn hearing screening: As of January 1, 2003, the state requires newborns to have a hearing screening before they go home.
-We'll give you a pamphlet that explains this procedure.
-Results are sent to the state as well as to your pediatrician.
+- Newborn hearing screening: Illinois requires newborns to have a hearing screening before they go home.
+We'll give you a pamphlet that explains the screening.
+We will send the results to Illinois and to your pediatrician.

-- Any infant born before 37 weeks gestation
+- A baby born before 37 weeks gestation

-- Any infant with a condition that may place them at risk for 02 desaturation or apnea
+- A baby with a condition that may put them at risk for low blood oxygen levels or apnea

-- Term infants at risk for obstructive apnea, bradycardia, or hypoxemia
+- A baby who is at risk for obstructive apnea, bradycardia or hypoxemia

-- Any infant with an abnormal EKG result
+- A baby with an abnormal EKG (electrocardiogram) result

 Postnatal immunizations